Designated and Reserve Funds - 302.1

 Designated funds are for specified purposes that are facilitated by the option of carrying balances from one fiscal year to the next.
-Designated Funds are those current unrestricted funds that allow a carry forward of revenues over expenses from one fiscal year to the next.
-They are not to be used for grants, contracts, gifts, and Educational and General Operating Funds.
+Designated funds are those current unrestricted funds that allow a carry forward of revenues over expenses from one fiscal year to the next.
+Designated fund accounts are not available for grants, contracts, gifts, and educational and general operating funds.

 Designated funds are established from a variety of sources such as research support funds, grant salary release dollars, indirect cost income, and income-generating entrepreneurial activities and services.

 The following policies are for the purpose of encouraging use rather than accumulation of designated funds and for the purpose of promoting active management of designated funds.